RPD machine gun: Feeding

 The RPD fires from an open bolt in full auto only.
 There is no provision for semi-auto fire, although RPD gunners were trained to fire in short bursts to prolong the life of the non-quick-change barrels.
 The RPD feeds ammunition from the left side using a metallic, open-link, non-disintegrating belt typically holding 100 rounds of 7.62x39 ammunition.
 Unlike many other belt-fed automatic weapons, where the rounds must be pulled out the rear of the belt and then pushed forward into the chamber, the RPD uses a simpler "push through" design where the rounds are pushed out the front of the belt and into the chamber.
 At least three variants of the RPD belt were produced.
 The Russians and Hungarians both produced 50-round belt segments, while the Chinese produced 25-round belt segments.

 The Russian RPD belts held the rounds in place using the extractor groove.
-The Hungarians designed a simpler belt that held the cartridges in place using an "L"-shaped tab at the rear of the belt.
+The Hungarians designed a simpler belt that held the cartridges in place using an L-shaped tab at the rear of the belt.
 The Chinese copied the Hungarian design for their belts, albeit in 25-round lengths instead of 50.
 RPD belt segments are connected using a round of ammunition that holds the last link of the first belt and the first link of the next belt together.
 When the last round in a belt segment is fired, that belt segment disconnects and falls away, reducing the chances of the empty belt snagging or becoming entangled.
 Regardless of the style of belt used, the RPD was typically fed using 100 rounds of linked ammunition.

 The Russian, Hungarian, and Chinese RPD belts are all interchangeable, and can be linked together without affecting the feeding of the RPD.

 The combined belt segments are stored in a metal drum that is attached to a mount on the receiver, for a total of 100 rounds.
 The RPD can also feed belts that are not contained in a drum if, for example, there is a need for more than 100 rounds of linked ammunition at a time.
 The feed system is operated by a roller connected to the reciprocating bolt carrier assembly.
 The belt is pulled into the gun during the rearward motion of the bolt carrier.
-The noteworthy flaw in the drum's design is its unreliability in dirty conditions; it can become clogged with filth and other natural elements.
+The noteworthy flaw in the drum's design is its unreliability in dirty conditions; it can quickly become clogged from debris.